-The surface-to-volume ratio gives a thickness target value of $e = \frac{D}{4}$ .
-Figure 5-11 includes temperature profiles with targets with thicknesses D/4 and D/2.
+The surface-to-volume ratio gives a thickness target value of $e = \frac{D}{4}$.
+Figure 5-11 above also includes temperature profiles with targets with thicknesses D/4 and D/2.
 Targets with thickness D/4 resulted with the highest surface temperature.

-Figure 5-11: Target Temperature Profiles
+Figure 5-11: Target temperature profiles

-In terms of heat flux, MAGIC's "Total Heat Flux" and "Incident Heat Flux" output options are relevant in this study.
+In terms of heat flux, the MAGIC output options "Total heat flux" and "Incident heat flux" are relevant in this study.
 The former is the total radiative and convective heat flux contributions to the target.
-The latter is total radiative heat flux received by the target.
-That is, the incident flux is the radiation flux received from the environment.
-It is normally positive because it is not a balance.
-At the beginning of the simulation conditions are ambient.
-Therefore, the incident heat flux is approximately $\varepsilon \sigma T{amb}^4 \approx 0.9(5.67E-11)(293)^4 \approx 0.4 \, kW/m^2$ .
+The later is total radiative heat flux received by the target.
 The thickness of the target does not affect these output options.

-As illustrated in Figure 5-2, PVC and XPE targets were located 3.55 m (11.65 ft) away from the fire, and the elevation of both targets was 2.3 m (7.6 ft).
+As illustrated in Figure 5-2, PVC and XPE targets were located 3.55 m away from the fire, and the elevation of both targets was 2.3 m.
 In MAGIC, these targets serve as sensors and record thermal conditions in their specified location.
 Each case study exhibited the identical predicted heat flux to each target type.
 That is, given the symmetrical arrangement of targets relative to the fire source, both XPE and PVC targets receive the same radiated heat flux in each case.
-As expected, the total heat flux is higher than the incident heat flux attributable to the contribution of the convective heat transfer.
+As expected, the total heat flux is higher than the Incident heat flux due to the contribution of the convective heat transfer.

 Finally, the fuel type appears to have some effect on thermal radiation levels.
-According to the results, the simulations conducted with heptane fires produced higher heat fluxes than the corresponding simulations conducted with toluene fires (Cases 6 & 14), although the magnitude differences were less than 1 kW/m.
+According to the results, the simulations conducted with heptane fires produced higher heat fluxes than the corresponding simulations conducted with toluene fires (Cases 6 & 14), although the magnitude differences were less than 1 kW/m2.
 Figures 5-12 and 5-13 compile the graphical results.